MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/m365-campaigns-conditional-access.md

 description: "Learn how to require MFA and set up conditional access policies for Microsoft 365 Business."
 ---

-# Require MFA and set up conditional access policies for Microsoft 365 for campaigns
+# Require multi-factor authentication and set up conditional access policies

-Conditional access policies add substancial additional security.
+Conditional access policies add substantial additional security.
 Microsoft provides a set of baseline conditional access policies that are recommended for all customers.
 Baseline policies are a set of predefined policies that help protect organizations against many common attacks.
 These common attacks can include password spray, replay, and phishing.

 These policies require admins and users to enter a second form of authentication (called multifactor authentication, or MFA) when certain conditions are met.
 For example, if a user is signing in from a different country or an unknown device, the sign-in might be considered risky and the user must provide an additional form of authentication.